Aliases for AMHR2 Gene

 GeneCards Summary for AMHR2 Gene

 AMHR2 (Anti-Mullerian Hormone Receptor, Type II) is a Protein Coding gene.
 Diseases associated with AMHR2 include persistent mullerian duct syndrome, type ii and persistent mullerian duct syndrome.
-Among its related pathways are TGF-beta/Smad Signaling and PEDF Induced Signaling.
-GO annotations related to this gene include receptor activity and transforming growth factor beta receptor activity, type II.
+Among its related pathways are Wnt / Hedgehog / Notch and PEDF Induced Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TGFBR2.

 UniProtKB/Swiss-Prot for AMHR2 Gene